geotrellis/geotrellis-landsat-tutorial/README.md

 Tiles will be generated in the `data/catalog` directory.

+### Ingest the multiband geotiff into a GeoTrellis catalog via VLM.

+The code is in the `src/main/scala/tutorial/vlm` folder.
+In fact it replicates the ingest process but using a new API.
+To read `RasterSources` into a test png you can using `RasterSourceReadAll`.
+To serve them you can use `RasterSourceServe`.
+`RasterSourceLocalIngest` ingests data according to a `FloatingLayoutScheme`.
+`RasterSourceGlobaklIngest` ingests data according to a `ZoomedLayoutScheme`.

 ### Serve out dynamically created NDVI/NDWI images using Spray

 This step will start a server that will serve out NDVI/NDWI images onto a web map, allowing users to toggle between layers.